Green Bean Casserole

 • Preheat the oven to 400°F. Lightly grease a 9x13-inch baking dish.

-• Spread â…“ of the sauce into the baking dish.
-Layer with green beans and top with the remaining sauce.
-Sprinkle the onions on top and bake, covered, for 10 minutes.
-Uncover and bake 10 more minutes.
+• Spread ⅓ of the sauce at the bottom of the baking dish.
+Spread the green beans evenly on top, then top with the remaining sauce.
+Sprinkle on the onions and bake, covered, for 10 minutes.
+Uncover and bake for 10 more minutes.
 If the onions start to brown too much, cover the dish for the remainder of the baking time.
 Garnish with sprinkles of Parmesan, if desired.
 Serve hot.

 Notes